Connie Hagar: Childhood and personal life

 Born Martha Conger Neblett in Corsicana, Texas, Hagar was the first of three children born to Robert Scott and Mattie Yeater Neblett.
 Her father was mayor at the time of her birth and was by profession a lawyer, and her mother was the daughter of Reverend A.J.
 Yeater.
 At home, the children learned to play piano, enjoyed reading, and history.
-Their home in Corsicana was a three story pillared white house with fourteen rooms, six halls, and two verandas, with fine woodwork, linens, and silver.
+Their home in Corsicana was a three-story pillared white house with fourteen rooms, six halls, and two verandas, with fine woodwork, linens, and silver.

 After graduating from high school in 1903, Hagar attended Forest Park College, a girls' school in St. Louis emphasizing music and literature.
-Hagar married her childhood sweetheart Lynn Brooks, who worked for Southern Pacific Railways, and moved to Ennis, Texas.
+Hagar married her childhood sweetheart Lynn Brooks, who worked for Southern Pacific Railroad, and moved to Ennis, Texas.
 During this time, she discovered she was going blind and was prescribed a dietary supplement of malted milk with an egg, which cured her sight problems.
 During her marriage to Lynn Brooks, the couple moved to New Orleans, but after 14 years of marriage at the age of 35 Hagar went home to take care of her ill mother.
 On her journey home, she met oil man and realtor Jack Hagar, who courted her for five years, during which time Hagar began watching birds in her yard.
 They married on April 2, 1926.
 In 1940, Hagar experienced vision problems and was diagnosed with cataracts that the doctor attributed to malnutrition; he prescribed Hagar three beers a day to hydrate her and provide nutrition.
 Her vision improved and she continued the habit of drinking three beers a day for the rest of her life.

 Hagar made presentations to schoolchildren and clubs about numerous subjects, including shells, butterflies, stars, trees and wildflowers, and reptiles and amphibians.
 She was a lifelong piano player who, although not a member of the church, played accompaniment at the Aransas Pass Christian Science Church.